 South of the Border Salsa

-Filled to the sombrero’s brim with tomatoes, peppers, avocado, and more, South of the Border Salsa is full of fresh flavor and charm.
-Served on the side with chips or as a topping for Mexican dishes, this is one you have to try!
+Filled to the sombrero’s brim with juicy tomatoes, jalapeño, avocado, garlic and more, South of the Border Salsa is full of fresh garden flavor.
+Served on the side with chips or as a topping for Mexican dishes, this versatile dip is irresistibly good!
+Once you try it, there’s no going back to the store-bought jarred stuff!

 south of the border salsa on serving tray